 Proteins are not simply a long chain of amino acids; the amino acid chain wraps around itself (known as the secondary structure of protein), and these double chains wrap around themselves again (tertiary structure) and then bonds form between amino acids as the chain’s folded over into a protein molecule forming its quaternary structure.
 The structure of proteins vary and this can have a bearing on bioavailability.

-One study compared the effects of supplementation with rice protein isolate and whey protein isolate post resistance workout and found both to have an equally positive effect on body composition and exercise performance (Joy et al 2013); ie whey was no better than rice protein.
+One study compared the effects of supplementation with rice protein isolate and whey protein isolate post resistance workout and found both to have an equally positive effect on body composition and exercise performance (15); i.e. whey was no better than rice protein.

-The protein in Huel is from all the main ingredients, but the two main contributors are pea and brown rice protein.
-As discussed above, the combination of proteins drastically improves the quality of protein in respect to amino acid profile and bioavailability.
+The protein in Huel Powder and Huel Ready-to-drink is provided principally by pea protein and brown rice protein, with additional coming from oats and flaxseed.
+As discussed above, the combination of proteins drastically improves the quality of protein in respect of the amino acid profile and bioavailability.
 The pea protein used in Huel has a PDCAAS of 0.82 and the rice protein 0.47.
 Combined, they have a perfect score of 1.0: more than enough to ensure all amino acids are supplied and that the protein in Huel has high bioavailability.

 To share with your friends, log in is required so that we can verify your identity and reward you for successful referrals.Log in to your account If you don't have a store account, you can create on here